 We proceed to a brief discussion of the dark matter candidate in our models, the Weyl gauge boson $\overline w_\mu$.
-The production mechanism of this particle in the Weyl $\phi^2\hat R+\hat R^2$ model with a Higgs-like potential (Eq.~(\ref{VWR2})) has been investigated in detail in our previous work \cite{Wang:2022ojc}.
-The inflation models proposed in this work, however, leads to a different outcome.
-First, the mass $m_W$ of $\overline w_\mu$ depends on the inflaton $\Phi$ during inflation (see Eq.~(\ref{LEWeyl})), affecting the evolution of its longitudinal mode.
+The production mechanism of this particle in the Weyl $\phi^2\hat R+\hat R^2$ model with a Higgs-like potential [Eq.~(\ref{VWR2})] has been investigated in detail in our previous work \cite{Wang:2022ojc}.
+The inflation models proposed in this work, however, lead to a different outcome.
+First, the mass $m_W$ of $\overline w_\mu$ depends on the inflaton $\Phi$ during inflation [see Eq.~(\ref{LEWeyl})], affecting the evolution of its longitudinal mode.
 In the Higgs-like potential model, the increase of $|\Phi|$ and $m_W$ during inflation provides negative contributions to the frequency term $\omega_k^2$ of the longitudinal mode, thus promoting the gravitational production of $\overline w_\mu$.
 By contrast, for models in this work, $|\Phi|$ and $m_W$ decrease during inflation, leading to a suppression of the gravitational production.
 We estimate that the yield can be reduced by two orders of magnitude compared to the previous scenario.

 Meanwhile, these models are able to realize small-field inflation, which significantly lowers the Hubble parameter $H_e$ at the end of inflation and further suppresses the dark matter yield.
 Given that the relic energy fraction of gravitationally produced vector dark matter (for $m\ll H_\mathrm{reh}$) follows $\Omega_{\mathrm{DM}}\propto H_e^2m^{1/2}$ \cite{Graham:2015rva,Ema:2019yrd,Ahmed:2020fhc}, we estimate that the minimum mass of $\overline w_\mu$ required to match the observed $\Omega_{\mathrm{DM}}\sim0.26$ increases by many orders of magnitude—from $10^{-4}$ eV reported in \cite{Wang:2022ojc} up to the eV or even GeV scale.
-This opens up the possibility for $\overline w_\mu$ to produce observable signatures via the Higgs portal, to which it also couples through the covariant kinetic term in the Weyl framework.